Engin-Boot/capture-behavior-of-a-visit-counter-varnikagautam/needs-director.md

 ### Scenario: Compute parking slots to reserve for visiting specialists

-Given : Specialist visits and an entry card is issued to him/her
+Given : Specialist visits and an entry card issued to him/her

 When : 1 hour before the specialist visits the hospital